Rei-SwitchBot/faq/en-us/Bot.md

 5. After the reset, retry a firmware update to see if it helps.

-6. If it still doesn't work, please feel free to submit a feedback to SwitchBot support team.

-Send feedback

-To receive a technical help from SwitchBot support team, follow these steps:

-On your same device, Go to SwitchBot app > Tap Profile > Tap Feedback > Select the product (which you need support for) > Specify info to help describe your issue.

 ---
 ### Frequently Asked Questions during Bot Setup